Intelligent Nation 2015: Healthcare

 personal healthcare records and relevant healthcare information.

-An integrated healthcare delivery system will give individuals the ability to better manage their health and access high quality clinical care.
-It will provide cost-effective healthcare, excellence in service and support strong clinical research.
+An integrated healthcare delivery system is planned to give individuals the ability to better manage their health and access higher quality clinical care.
+It will provide cost-effective healthcare, better service and support strong clinical research.

 Economic components

-Infocomm will theoretically make Singapore into a premier wealth management centre, with intelligent data management and analysis, as well as efficient back-office processes with the assurance of authentication, privacy, information systems and security.
+The initiative seeks to make Singapore a wealth management centre, with intelligent data management and analysis, authenticated and efficient back-office processes, privacy, information systems and security.

 A corporate financial information exchange will provide automated reporting, corporate transparency and greater analytical coverage.
 Next-generation infrastructure will enable nationwide electronic and mobile payments, offering new transactional and value-added services and new e-payment solutions.

-Global financial institutions will find Singapore both a centre of innovative financial services and the ideal location to service regional customers, manage high-end financial processes, and develop and market innovative financial products and services.

 Infocomm will augment high value-added activities such as research and product development.
 It will help develop new manufacturing services business models, reduce time to markets and support one platform for national trade information and transactions.

-It will provide a world-class logistics infrastructure and enable global, strategic supply chain activities as well as innovative supply chain management.
-Companies will build and manage adaptive supply chains out of Singapore and facilitate complex manufacturing capabilities made possible by the infocomm infrastructure.
-A national integrated platform will augment trade information exchange.
+According to the initiative's plans, the infocomm infrastructure is intended to support logistics infrastructure, supply chain management, manufacturing capabilities, and a national platform for trade information exchange in Singapore.

 Strategies

-The government plans to spearhead the transformation of key economic sectors, government and society through more sophisticated and innovative use of infocomm by iN2015.
-It is also establishing an ultra-high speed, pervasive, intelligent and trusted infocomm infrastructure through the Wireless@SG programme where Singaporeans can access the net in various cells throughout the island, the cells now numbering to 5000.
-The overall plan of iN2015 is to develop a globally competitive infocomm industry and due to Singapore's dependence on its only resource, its people, the iN2015 masterplan is to develop an infocomm-savvy workforce and globally competitive infocomm manpower.
+The initiative aims to build a high-speed, secure information and communications network.
+This includes expanding the Wireless@SG network to 5,000 wireless access points to give citizens internet access across the country.
+Because human resources are Singapore's primary asset, a major goal of the program is to train the local workforce in technology and grow a globally competitive digital industry.